Scrappage Scheme (ICE2EV)

 - Any ICE vehicle with a registration of 2013 or older is eligible to be scrapped.
 BEV and PHEVs are not eligible for scrappage under this scheme.

-- Vehicles must be owned by the customer 12 months prior to scrapping the vehicle.
+- Vehicles must be owned by the customer 12 months prior to date of grant application.

 - The car must be taxed and insured at the time of application.
 The NCT must be either valid at the time of application or expired no more than 6 months prior to the application date.